 The default Endnotes (i,ii,iii) are numbered differently to footnotes (1,2,3) but you can change that on the Footnotes and Endnotes setup box:

-More than one table
+Footnotes with more than one table

-That works for a single table but if you want more than one table with footnotes (which is quite likely) then more trickery is needed.
+If you want more than one table with footnotes (which is quite likely) then more trickery is needed.

 Here’s a close up of the area between the two tables.
 What we need is the Endnote numbering to restart for each table.